evad37/wm-portal/README.md

 Item titles, descriptions, and sitelinks are retrieved from the Wikidata api.

-I18n: labels and descriptions from Wikidata are already be in the correct langauge.
+I18n: labels and descriptions from Wikidata are already in the correct langauge.
 Other strings are pulled from json files.
 If the language is not specified, the device language is detected.

 Mock output for <a href=https://www.wikidata.org/wiki/Q1129708>Q1129708</a>/en:
 -----------